khronus/khronus/README.md

 Khronus is a open source distributed reactive time series database.
 It is designed to store, analyze and process a huge amount of metrics.

 It measures well.
-It correctly and precisely analyze and process timers and gauges using the great `HdrHistogram by Gil Tene`.
+It correctly and precisely analyze and process timers and gauges using the great [HdrHistogram] by Gil Tene.
 It is space efficient and has data tunable retention policies.
 It relies on both `Akka Cluster` and `Cassandra` to scale and being resilient.

 It is very fast to query `percentiles, counts, min, max` and others from metrics even if they have a lot of measurements.